Harvard board keeps president as leader of Ivy League school following antisemitism backlash

 “Our extensive deliberations affirm our confidence that President Gay is the right leader to help our community heal and to address the very serious societal issues we are facing,” the Harvard Corporation said in a statement following its meeting Monday.

-Only months into her leadership, Gay came under intense scrutiny following the hearing in which she and two of her peers struggled to answer questions about campus antisemitism.
+Only months into her leadership, Gay came under intense scrutiny following the hearing in which she and two of her peers struggled to answer questions about campus antisemitism in the wake of the latest Israel-Hamas war, which erupted in early October.
 Their academic responses provoked backlash from Republican opponents, along with alumni and donors who say the university leaders are failing to stand up for Jewish students on their campuses.

 At issue was a line of questioning that asked whether calling for the genocide of Jews would violate the universities' code of conduct.
 At the hearing, Gay said it depended on the context, adding that when "speech crosses into conduct, that violates our policies."